 - Some of the best ways businesses use Instagram stories is to increase reach, create a mood or promote products through product stickers.

-Like Snapchat Stories, Instagram Stories allows you to post photos and videos in chronological succession to tell a "story" over the course of a day.
-These images do not appear in your regular collection of Instagram posts; instead, after a 24-hour period, anything you've posted to your story will disappear.
+Like Snapchat Stories or Facebook Stories, Instagram Stories allows you to post photos and videos in chronological succession to tell a "story."
+These images do not appear in your regular collection of Instagram posts; instead, after a 24-hour period, anything you've posted to your story disappears.

 Instagram Stories for business

-Business owners should take into consideration that does not mean the end of Instagram's staple "feed" which showcases permanent photos.
+Business owners should take into consideration that does not mean the end of Instagram's staple "feed."
 Ultimately, this means deciding which content deserves the urgency of the Stories and permanency of the traditional feed.

-"Small businesses often tend to have fewer resources and on the ground efforts for social, so finding the balance between [stories and more permanent] posts will be critical," said Andrew Caravella, VP of marketing at Sprout Social.
+"Small businesses often tend to have fewer resources and on-the-ground efforts for social, so finding the balance between [stories and more permanent] posts will be critical," said Andrew Caravella, vice president of marketing at Sprout Social.
 "The main focus should continue to be on cultivating community through engagement and ongoing dialogue."